Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Introduction

-\item We replicate three knockoff-based analyses of drug resistance \citep{fxknock}, financial factor selection \citep{challet2021}, and graphical model discovery for gene expression data \citep{nodewiseknock}, and we show that MLR statistics (using an uninformative prior) make up to an order of magnitude more discoveries than lasso-based competitors. \end{itemize} Overall, our results suggest that MLR statistics can substantially increase the power of knockoffs.
+\item We replicate three knockoff-based analyses of drug resistance \citep{fxknock}, financial factor selection \citep{challet2021}, and RNA-seq data \citep{nodewiseknock}.
+We find that MLR statistics (with an uninformative prior) make one to ten times more discoveries than the original analyses. \end{itemize} Overall, our results suggest that MLR statistics can substantially increase the power of knockoffs.